 HVAC systems and their related equipment are available in many types, sizes, and configurations.
 Although your contractor should provide you with available options suited for your home, the list below will introduce you to the most common types used in residential applications.

-Split systems are the most common types used in residential applications.
+Split system AC units are the most common types used in residential applications.
 Its main components are an outdoor condensing unit and an indoor air handler.

 Ductless Mini Splits

 These systems are gaining in popularity due to their easy installation and the added benefit of zone control.
-Ductless mini splits utilize both indoor and outdoor components but do not require ductwork, which makes this system ideal in small spaces.
+Ductless air conditioning systems have mini splits that utilize both indoor and outdoor components but do not require ductwork, which makes this system ideal in small spaces.

 Packaged HVAC systems provide all of the necessary HVAC components in one cabinet located on the property’s exterior and are suitable for both new and existing ductwork.